‘Regret that I went’: Fall River business owner discusses his participation in Capitol riot

 St. Pierre made his way there broadcasting everything on Facebook Live.

-He said that initially he and his group stayed 50 yards away from the Capitol Building but, he said police took action — which he found unessecary.
+He said that initially he and his group stayed 50 yards away from the Capitol Building but he said police took action, which he found unnecessary.

 “They started throwing tear gas into the crowd,” he recalled.
 “There’s old people, there’s people with canes and stuff.
 So, when they threw the tear gas into the crowd, I got upset.”